core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

   multiple data node values, where each data nodes may be identified either by a name (as in `id=name`) or by a YANG SID (as in `id=sid`).

+It is not foreseen at this point that the valid set of values for the `id` parameter will extend `name`, `sid`, or being unset; if that does happen, any new value is foreseen to be of the form `[a-z]+`.

 # Security Considerations